ofemiashiru/CI_MS4_ASHTECHS/README.md

 1. You will need to first create the requirements that Heroku will use to import the dependencies.
 To do so type the following command in your CLI ```pip3 freeze > requirements.txt```

 2. You will then need a Procfile which is needed to specify the commands that are executed by the Heroku app on startup.
-To do so type the following command in your CLI ```echo web: python app.py > Procfile```
+To do so type the following command in your CLI ```echo web: gunicorn ash_techs.wsgi:application > Procfile```

 3. Be sure to add, commit and push your changes once you have done the above two tasks
 4. Within Heroku follow the steps "New" > "Create New App" > Give app a name and choose the relevant region